Quick Answer

 Exam Tip: Gotchas

-- The investment-company-generic safe harbor requires the sponsor's name and address in the communication.
+- The generic investment-company communication requires the sponsor's name and address.
 Failing to include them takes the communication outside the safe harbor.

 The JOBS Act test-the-waters carve-out is a special pre-filing safe harbor for emerging growth companies (EGCs) covered in detail in the JOBS Act section.
 The key feature: an EGC may communicate with qualified institutional buyers (QIBs) and institutional accredited investors (IAIs) to gauge interest in an upcoming offering, before or after filing.